Underwater Noise and Whales

 Sound is a critical sensory cue for many marine animals, including whales and increasing levels of anthropogenic noise in the world’s oceans is a known stressor to marine life.
 Marine animals such as whales use sound to communicate, navigate and detect predators and prey.

 Woodside continues to focus on managing our underwater noise emissions to minimise any impacts to marine mammals in areas in which we operate.
-Over the last year we have continued to harness emerging and innovative technology to improve our knowledge and understanding of whales (their timing, movement and behaviour), explore novel whale detection methods, and engage large project-based offshore workforces in awareness and marine fauna observer programs with visual whale sightings used to support the implementation of whale management mitigation strategies.
+We have continued to harness emerging and innovative technology to improve our knowledge and understanding of whales (their timing, movement and behaviour), explore novel whale detection methods, and engage large project-based offshore workforces in awareness and marine fauna observer programs, with visual whale sightings used to support the implementation of whale management mitigation strategies.

 Technology to detect and track whales